andkrau/NuanceResurrection/README.md

 this implementation choice is not a problem since code should not be accessing the destination register until two cycles after a dot product, multiply or load is issued.
+This can lead to problems though if code is optimized using the emulator, and then tested on real Nuon HW.

 ### BIOS calls

 The emulator supports BIOS calls but not all BIOS functions are implemented at this time.
 It is safe to call unimplemented BIOS functions but they will not perform any useful actions.
 Please read bios_support.txt for a list of implemented BIOS calls.
-The current BIOS implementation does not passing pointer parameters that point to a remote MPE address.
+The current BIOS implementation does not pass pointer parameters that point to a remote MPE address.
 For example, if MPE3 makes a BIOS call that takes a pointer parameter, the pointer must point to local memory on MPE3.